Cricket World Cup: What now for England and which teams can still qualify for semi-finals?

 England's miserable Cricket World Cup defence is officially over with two games to spare after suffering a sixth defeat in seven to Australia - and fifth straight - but what now for Jos Buttler's men and which teams are still in with a chance of reaching the semi-finals?

-Hosts India currently occupy top spot in the table after seven wins from seven, securing a serene passage through to the semi-final stage.
+Hosts India have eight wins from eight, securing a serene passage through to the semi-final stage, with their most recent victory - a 243-run demolition of South Africa - guaranteeing top spot.

-They are now left in a straight battle for first place with South Africa, who also booked a final-four spot without even playing after Pakistan's win over New Zealand on Saturday.
+South Africa are also in the semi-finals, booking a final-four place without even playing after Pakistan's win over New Zealand on Saturday.

-The Proteas have been hugely impressive during the tournament, winning six from seven, with their only loss a shock defeat to the Netherlands in their third game.

-India and South Africa meet on Sunday, live on Sky Sports Cricket at 8am (first ball from 8.30am), with victory for India clinching top spot with one game to play.

 Pakistan's rain-affected victory over New Zealand places them level with the current fourth-placed Black Caps on eight points with one game to play, trailing only on net-run-rate.
 They play England and Sri Lanka, respectively, in their final group matches.